nhsd-a2si/docs-dos-api/_pages/deploy/environments_overview.md

   * **Live** - The production environment for use only by assured prescribing systems
   * **Pre-production** - Used for interanl non-functional testing of both API and applications
-  * **Integration** - Used for end to end application integration and user testing
+  * **Production User Testing** - Used for end to end application integration and user testing
-  * **UAT 2 / 3** - Used to support user acceptance testing of new releases before they are deployed to the Live environment
+  * **UAT** - Used to support user acceptance testing of new releases before they are deployed to the Live environment - these will be made available

 Other environments created to support specific testing may be used but may only be available over a fixed time period.